Updated: Oct 12

 While you can choose any routine you want, I urge you to choose things that you can easily replicate each night.
 I recommend keeping it simple and easy, something that anyone can do, anywhere.
 Because wouldn't you love to be able to send your baby to Grandma's house for the weekend without a laundry list of things to do before bedtime?
 Keep it simple and everyone will thank you!
 Here is what I recommend, IN THIS ORDER:

 It is not actually necessary to do a bath every night.
-I know in my city, Calgary AB, the water makes our skin very dry.
+I know that in my area, the water makes our skin very dry.
 So, I don't personally give my kids a bath every day, unless they need it!

 Bath time is very fun and most kids love splashing around before bedtime!
 It feels so nice to get into bed when you are squeaky clean, and it usually helps them burn off that leftover energy from the day!
 I would keep bath time short, 5-10 minutes is more than enough time to get clean.

-Alright, now that they are fed, you can put lotion and pyjamas on them!
+Alright, now that they are fed and clean, you can put lotion, a diaper, and pyjamas on them!
 Personally, I like to use coconut oil, but use whatever lotion you prefer.
 Studies show that giving your baby a gentle massage before bed can help their bodies release melatonin!
 A little rub down will help them relax and get their body and mind ready to drift off to sleep.
 It also provides an opportunity to bond with your little one :)

 I would then get them into their pyjamas and brush their teeth.